"Friends of Syria" say Annan plan is last hope

 Damascus and the United Nations agreed on Thursday on the terms for observers to enter the country to monitor a ceasefire, arranged more than a year after the start of an uprising against President Bashar al-Assad.

-But many Western powers remain sceptical the mission will have the clout it needs.
+But many Western powers remain skeptical the mission will have the clout it needs.
 U.N.
-Secretary General Ban Ki-moon said Syria had not fully withdrawn troops and heavy weapons from towns, as it had promised under Annan's plan to end the conflict and begin a political dialogue.
+Secretary General Ban Ki-moon said Syria had not fully withdrawn troops and heavy weapons from towns, as it had promised under Annan's six-point plan to end the conflict and begin a political dialogue.

-The French government of President Nicolas Sarkozy, who faces the first round of a tough re-election battle on Sunday, has long led calls for Assad to step aside and France was the first country to recognise the opposition Syrian National Council as a legitimate interlocutor.
+The French government of President Nicolas Sarkozy, who faces the first round of a tough re-election battle on Sunday, has long led calls for Assad to step aside and was the first country to recognize the opposition Syrian National Council as a legitimate interlocutor.

 Juppe said Paris had absolutely no trust in the Syrian leader or his government.
 While the truce has held in some parts of Syria, the army has kept up attacks on rebels in several opposition areas.
 The Syrian government says it is under attack from armed "terrorist groups".